Yukesh432/transformer-model/readme.md

 *Decoder-only architecture example:* Chatgpt, gpt-2, gpt-3 , PaLM, etc.

+### Pretraining and Finetuning:

+Pretraining is the process of traning any neural network based deep learning model to learn the latent structure present in the corpus of data.
+Data can be in any form like text, audio, images, video, etc. As a result of pretraining, what we get is a model which is trained on different pre-training objective according to different modalities of Data.
+Pretrained Objectives vary for different pretraining task and data.

+For text Data, the pretraining objective might be:
+- Masked Language Modelling
+- Next sentence Prediction

 ## Emergent Cababilities in LLMS:

 Models abilities that are not present in small scale LM, but on scaling, emerges. first was seen on gpt2-xl model.